Sustainable agriculture: Barriers

 The barriers to sustainable agriculture can be broken down and understood through three different dimensions.
-These three dimensions are seen as the pillars to sustainability: social, environmental, and economic pillars.
-Each pillar must be addressed to determine and overcome the barriers preventing sustainable agricultural practices.
+These three dimensions are seen as the core pillars to sustainability: social, environmental, and economic pillars.
+The social pillar addresses issues related to the conditions in which societies are born into, growing in, and learning from.
+It deals with shifting away from traditional practices of agricultural and moving into new sustainable practices that will create better societies and conditions.
+The environmental pillar addresses climate change and focuses on agricultural practices that protect the environment for future generations.
+The economic pillar discovers ways in which sustainable agriculture can be practiced while fostering economic growth and stability, with minimal disruptions to livelihoods.
+All three pillars must be addressed to determine and overcome the barriers preventing sustainable agricultural practices.

 Social barriers to sustainable agriculture include cultural shifts, the need for collaboration, incentives, and new legislation.
 The move from conventional to sustainable agriculture will require significant behavioural changes from both farmers and consumers.
 Cooperation and collaboration between farmers is necessary to successfully transition to sustainable practices with minimal complications.
 This can be seen as a challenge for farmers who care about competition and profitability.
 There must also be an incentive for farmers to change their methods of agriculture.
 The use of public policy, advertisements, and laws that make sustainable agriculture mandatory or desirable can be utilized to overcome these social barriers.